Abdellah Bounfour: Biography

 Bounfour was born in 1946, a native of the Glaoua, a Berber tribe of the High Atlas of Marrakesh.
 He studied at the University of Paris III: Sorbonne Nouvelle, where he received his Doctorat de troisième cycle in 1976 and a Doctorat d'Etat in 1984.
+His advisor was André Miquel and his thesis was entitled "L'Amarg, poésie berbère des Igliwa".
 He got the agrégation of Arabic in 1986.
 He worked as a Maître de conférences at the Mohammed V University in Rabat from 1976 to 1984, serving as head of the Department of French Language and Literature from 1979 to 1981 and curator of the library of the Faculty of Arts of Rabat from 1981 to 1983.
 Then from 1987 to 1997, as a Maître de conférences at the Bordeaux Montaigne University.
 He is the Director of LACNAD (Langues et Cultures du Nord de l'Afrique et Diasporas) and LACNAD-CRB (Centre de Recherche Berbère) since January 2010.
 He has been a member of the Encyclopédie berbère Editorial Board since 2002 at the invitation of Salem Chaker.